Russia barred from flying flag at Games closing ceremony

 "This was hugely disappointing and, in addition to other considerations, prevented the IOC from even considering lifting the suspension for the closing ceremony," IOC President Thomas Bach said in presenting the recommendation to IOC members.

-Bach said Russia's Olympic status would only be restored once it was confirmed the Russians had committed no other doping violations at Pyeongchang.
+Bach said Russia's Olympic status would be restored automatically once it was confirmed there were no other doping violations by Russian athletes at Pyeongchang.
+It does not require any further decision by the IOC.

+"That is an automatic decision," he told reporters.
+"This is an objective condition ... and then the sanction is lifted."

+The suspended Russian Olympic Committee (ROC) said it hoped to return to the Olympic family in the coming days.

 Competition at the Winter Games concludes on Sunday and final drug testing results might not be known for several days or even weeks.